Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality

-Sugar gliders do best with mature and responsible handlers, as they are very fragile.
+Sugar gliders do best with mature and responsible handlers, as they are fragile.
 They can also be quite skittish, especially if you didn’t interact with them enough initially.

 Health & Care

-Because sugar gliders are exotic pets, you need to understand the special dietary care they require.
+Since sugar gliders are exotic pets, you need to understand the special dietary care they require.
 Sugar gliders eat mainly insects, fruits, and veggies.

 Favorite meals for sugar gliders are: